For a long time, style-conscious guys on the hunt for luxury watches only had two options:

 That way, they could control everything about the manufacturing process, from sourcing the raw materials to in-house quality control, while still getting the benefit of much lower production costs.

-Their goal is essentially to make high-quality luxury products (in addition to watches, they also sell other accessories like sunglasses, wallets, bracelets and travel cases), and sell them for affordable prices, without taking short cuts or cutting corners like so many other manufacturers and resellers.
+Their goal is essentially to make high-quality luxury products in small batches – in addition to watches, they also sell other accessories like sunglasses, wallets, bracelets and travel cases – and sell them for an affordable price, without taking short cuts or cutting corners like so many other manufacturers and resellers.

 So, do they succeed?
 Let’s take a closer look at their flagship product to find out.